Marcus Donaldson

 The College of Lib Arts & Sci

-Marcus Donaldson is a third-year Sociology Ph.D. student in the School of Social and Family Dynamics at Arizona State University and a doctoral research assistant at the BRIDGS Initiative.
-His research examines youth development and community-based initiatives in professional sport, with a focus on the National Basketball Association (NBA), Black community empowerment, and the measurement of social impact, including Social Return on Investment (SROI).
+Marcus Donaldson is a Sociology Ph.D.
+Candidate in the School of Social and Family Dynamics at Arizona State University and a doctoral research associate at the BRIDGS Initiative.

 M.S., Justice Studies, Arizona State University, 2021.